 Place all the above in the slow cooker (on auto or low for 8 hours) first thing in the morning and by dinner time it will be ready to serve.

 Takeaway pizza can be quite laden with fat but it is quick and easy to make your own.
 Making homemade pizza from pre-prepared dough is a quick and easy dinner, any night of the week.
 I cheat and use pita bread, frozen pizza bases or buy bases from Baker’s Delight but making your own dough only really adds a few minutes to the prep time.
 Add toppings of your choice and cook in a 160 degree oven for 10 minutes.

 This guilt free pudding was modified from a Weight Watchers recipe I have been using for years.

-Melted dairy spread, to grease
+Melted dairy spread or olive oil, to grease

 150g (1 cup) self-raising flour